London Child Protection Procedures: updated Part A now available

 LSCB Performance Management Handbook

 Performance Management Workshop presentation by Chris Doorly & Carole Brooks

 Eastern region - model LSCB outcomes framework

 Working Together 2013: London SCB Briefing

-New guidance on effective multi-agency working to safeguard children has been released, representing a radical shift in the way that the child protection system will operate in England.
-This includes a new approach to the oversight of serious case reviews, new guidelines for assessing the needs of vulnerable children, and a huge reduction in the level of national child protection guidance.
+New guidance on effective multi-agency working to safeguard children was released, representing a radical shift in the way that the child protection system would operate in England.
+This included a new approach to the oversight of serious case reviews, new guidelines for assessing the needs of vulnerable children, and a huge reduction in the level of national child protection guidance.
 The new guidance is available to download below:

 The briefing below summarises the key points from the revised Working Together to Safeguard Children, released on 21 March 2013, highlighting any significant changes to existing guidance and considering the implications for London.

 Barnet LSCB produced a powerpoint presentation highlighting the main changes, which is available to download below:

 London Councils undertook a small piece of research to identify the factors behind a fall in the number of children in care in London, which went against a national trend of increasing numbers of children looked after by local authorities.